 Interesting Detail

-The PLAN fields approximately 405 active fleet units, making it the largest active naval inventory in this ranking.
+The People’s Liberation Army Navy fields approximately 405 active fleet units, making it the largest active naval inventory in this ranking.
+That numerical advantage is one reason comparisons between the U.S. and Chinese navies depend heavily on whether “largest” means total ships or overall naval capability.

 3. Russian Navy (Russia)